powrhouseofthecell/task-manager/README.md

-# A task manager API.
+# API for Task Manager App

-## Task manager made with NodeJS, Express, MongoDB, includes authentication with jwt.
+## The API is made with NodeJS, ExpressJS, MongoDB.
+Includes authentication and authorization

 ### Milestones

 -  _Using RESTful API_ ✔
 -  _Authenticating users and task endpoints_ ✔
+-  _Sorting, Filtering and Pagination_ ✔
+-  _File uploads and email sending_ ❌
 -  _Moving to GraphQL_ ❌